DavidJKTofan/davidjktofan.me/content/post/cloudflare-security/index.md

 Below you'll find some of the most important solutions that Cloudflare offers.
 They are divided up the following categories:

--   Security
+-   Security 🔐
--   Performance
+-   Performance ⚡
--   Reliability
+-   Reliability 📈
--   Connectivity
+-   Connectivity 🔌
--   Edge Developer Platform
+-   Edge Developer Platform (Serverless) ☁️
+-   Analytics & Insights 📊
--   Enterprise Security
+-   Enterprise Security 🔑
+-   Privacy 🔏

 ### <b>Security</b>